CNES/cars/docs/source/usage.rst

         * information json file containing: used parameters, information and numerical results related to computation, step by step and pair by pair.
         * subfolder for each defined pair which can contains intermediate data

+        **Geoid**

+        This parameter refers to the vertical reference of the output product, used as an altitude offset during triangulation.
+        It can be set as a string to provide the path to a geoid file on disk, or as a boolean: if set to `True` cars default geoid is used, if set to false no vertical offset is applied (ellipsoid reference).

 .. _plugins: